kgryte/pranav-qs-blog/README.md

 ### Test Coverage

-One of the problems with pursuing a bottom-up approach to adding LAPACK support is that explicit unit tests for lower-level utility routines is often non-existent in LAPACK.
+One of the problems with pursuing a bottom-up approach to adding LAPACK support is that explicit unit tests for lower-level utility routines are often non-existent in LAPACK.
 LAPACK's test suite largely employs a hierarchical testing philosophy in which testing higher-level routines is assumed to ensure that their dependent lower-level routines are functioning correctly as part of an overall workflow.
-While one can argue that focusing on integration testing over unit testing for lower-level routines is reasonable, as adding tests for every routine could potentially increase the maintenance burden and complexity of LAPACK's testing framework, it means that we couldn't readily rely on prior art for unit testing and would have to come up with comprehensive unit tests for each lower-level routine on our own.
+While one can argue that focusing on integration testing over unit testing for lower-level routines is reasonable, as adding tests for every routine could potentially increase the maintenance burden and complexity of LAPACK's testing framework, it means that we couldn't readily rely on prior art for unit testing and would have to come up with comprehensive standalone unit tests for each lower-level routine on our own.

 ### Documentation